projectcapsule/capsule/docs/operator/mtb/block-use-of-host-networking-and-ports.md

-# Block add capabilities
+# Block use of host networking and ports

 **Profile Applicability:** L1

 **Type:** Behavioral Check

-**Category:** Control Plane Isolation
+**Category:** Host Isolation

-**Description:** Control Linux capabilities.
+**Description:** Tenants should not be allowed to use host networking and host ports for their workloads.

-**Rationale:** Linux allows defining fine-grained permissions using capabilities.
-With Kubernetes, it is possible to add capabilities for pods that escalate the level of kernel access and allow other potentially dangerous behaviors.
+**Rationale:** Using `hostPort` and `hostNetwork` allows tenants workloads to share the host networking stack allowing potential snooping of network traffic across application pods.

 **Audit:**

-As cluster admin, define a `PodSecurityPolicy` with `allowedCapabilities` and map the policy to a tenant:
+As cluster admin, define a `PodSecurityPolicy` that restricts `hostPort` and `hostNetwork` and map the policy to a tenant:

 ```yaml
 kubectl create -f - << EOF